thatsmybis/thatsmybis/README.md

 ## Docker Compose Local Development Environment

+_Note: Docker was added by a contributor and is not maintained by the primary developer.
+Its config is probably out of date._

 The laravel development environment can be bootstrapped by utilizing the bitnami laravel docker images to stand up laravel and mariadb.

 Requirements: Docker Desktop